laneastdogwalkingandpetsitting/laneastdogwalkingandpetsitting.github.io/docs/prices.markdown

 We're trying to adjust our work life balance a little, otherwise we find ourselves working all the time, so we are reserving a weekend off per month from March to October (hoping for nice-ish weather) and a week off during June/July time.
 Please [contact us](/contactus/) for exact dates.

 <h2>Services we are no longer able to offer</h2>
 Certain services we are no longer able to offer - the old saying of being a victim of your own success, applies - our schedule is full of dog walking and pop-ins meaning something had to go.
 Therefore, we are no longer able to offer equestrian related services and overnight pet sits.

+If helpful, we have links with other similar businesses in the area, so might be able to point you in the direction of someone who could help, do [get in touch](/contactus/) for exact dates.